-The next upcoming deadline for this program will be Tuesday, June 1, 2021.
+The next upcoming deadline for this program will be June 1, 2022.
 The application becomes available in our online grants application portal about 6-8 weeks prior to the deadline.
 The review process is generally completed within ten weeks of the application deadline, and applicants are notified via email once the review process is complete.

 Applicants must be either a public agency, 501(c) (3), or other nonprofit organization to be considered eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.